 Fig 1: IT Building in Hyderabad breaking away from typical glass and metal building.
 Unitized system for entire façade cladding including brick, glass and fin

-An exemplary way to utilise the innovations in fabrication systems were explored by Morphogenesis in an IT project in Hyderabad where the unitized system was explored for cladding brick, in combination with glass and fins for shading.
-Along with aesthetic and identity, energy efficiency was a key criterion while envisioning the entire facade.
+An exemplary way to utilise the innovations in fabrication systems was explored by Morphogenesis in an IT project in Hyderabad where the unitized system was explored for cladding brick, in combination with glass and fins for shading.
+Along with aesthetics and identity, energy efficiency was a key criterion while envisioning the entire facade.
 There was a considerable reduction in Window Wall Ratio (WWR) by keeping it less than 30%.
 Brick, in general, is not associated as a material for IT Buildings, as it is a time-consuming process to clad it within a given time frame.
 This challenge was met by unitizing the entire facade along with brick, glass and fin cladding.
-Brick not only created a unique and a strong identity for this IT building, but also acted as an insulation material, helping us achieve a U-Value of less than 0.3W/m2K.
+Brick not only created a unique and strong identity for this IT building but also acted as an insulation material, helping us achieve a U-value of less than 0.3W/m2K.